seatable/seatable-admin-docs/manual/authentication/auth_overview.md

 +---------------------------------------------+-----------+--------+
 ```

-`ìd_in_org` is the ID of the user.
+`id_in_org` is the ID of the user.
 The user ID can be an alphanumeric string and must be unique within every team/organization.

 `org_id` is the id of the team/organization which is unique in the system.
 An `org_id` value of -1 signifies that the user does not belong to any team/organization.